koenderks/jfa/README.md

 ### Downloading

-R package `jfa` is simple to download and set-up.
-The live version from [CRAN](https://cran.r-project.org/package=jfa) (0.4.0) can be downloaded by running the following command in R:
+The R package `jfa` is simple to download and set-up.
+The most recent version from [CRAN](https://cran.r-project.org/package=jfa) (0.4.0) can be downloaded by running the following command in R or RStudio:

 ```
 install.packages("jfa")
 ```

-The `jfa` package can then be loaded in RStudio by typing:
+The `jfa` package can then be loaded in R or RStudio by typing:
 ```
 library(jfa)
 ```

-Examples can be found in the package [vignette](https://cran.r-project.org/package=jfa/vignettes/auditWorkflow.html).
+A simple example can be found in the package [vignette](https://cran.r-project.org/package=jfa/vignettes/auditWorkflow.html).

 ## Contributing